Economic, political and societal pressures have always influenced the evolution of audit and inspection; albeit along different paths.

 In the mid 1940’s industry experts like Deming, Dodge, Juran and Roming started to move the focus of inspection away from end-products, and more towards the production process itself i.e. statistical process control (SPC).

 2000’s Unlike audit, it wasn’t until the early 2000’s that risk-based inspection (RBI) came onto the scene in a big way.
-It was the American Petroleum Institute (API) that was the first to incorporated these methods into plant condition monitoring and maintenance guidelines.
+It was the American Petroleum Institute (API) that was the first to incorporate these methods into plant condition monitoring and maintenance guidelines.
 (API RP 580)

 Since the early 2000’s, RBI has become recognized, and generally accepted, as good engineering practice by all companies operating in the oil and chemical industry.
 A view that is fast being shared by other industry sectors i.e. energy, water, construction, IT, etc.